Process helps us take the right steps and advance the sale.

 But only to a point.
 When we prioritize process over people, we lose.

 As sellers, our first priority must be our buyers.
-Dignifying each individual buyer starts with understanding where they are entering into their own process.
+Dignifying each individual buyer starts with understanding where they are entering into their own process through customer buying cycle stages.

-Though informal, the buying cycle is a natural progression that all affects all buying decisions
+Though informal, customer buying cycle stages are a natural progression that affect all buying decisions.

 In marketing, they call it the buyer's journey.
 There's a natural progression your buyers experience, from the time they first become aware of your product, to the time when they begin to consider products like yours, and on into the decision st